History of the Palace of Westminster: Recent history

 Following the destruction of the Commons Chamber, the Lords offered their own debating chamber for the use of the Commons; for their own sittings the Queen's Robing Room was converted into a makeshift chamber.
 The Commons Chamber was rebuilt after the war under the architect Giles Gilbert Scott, in a simplified version of the old chamber's style.
 The work was undertaken by John Mowlem & Co., and construction lasted until 1950, when King George VI opened the new chamber in a ceremony which took place in Westminster Hall on 26 October.
 The Lords Chamber was then renovated over the ensuing months; the Lords re-occupied it in May 1951.

 As the need for office space in the Palace increased, Parliament acquired office space in the nearby Norman Shaw Building in 1975, and in the custom-built Portcullis House, completed in 2000.
 This increase has enabled all MPs to have their own office facilities.

-The Palace of Westminster, which is a Grade 1 listed building, is in urgent need of extensive restoration to its fabric.
+The Palace of Westminster, which is a Grade I listed building, is in urgent need of extensive restoration to its fabric.
 A 2012 pre-feasibility report set out several options, including the possibility of Parliament moving to other premises while work is carried out.
 At the same time, the option of moving Parliament to a new location was discounted, with staying at the Westminster site preferred.
 An Independent Options Appraisal Report released in June 2015 found that the cost to restore the Palace of Westminster could be as much as £7.1 billion if MPs were to remain at the Palace whilst works take place.
 MPs decided in 2016 to vacate the building for six years starting in 2022.
 In January 2018, the House of Commons voted for both houses to vacate the Palace of Westminster to allow for a complete refurbishment of the building which may take up to six years starting in 2025.
 It is expected that the House of Commons will be temporarily housed in a replica chamber to be located in Richmond House in Whitehall and the House of Lords will be housed at the Queen Elizabeth II Conference Centre in Parliament Square.